 - Savers get a sense of control and spenders get permission to buy without guilt.
 Both parties win!

-6. Don’t ignore interacting with receipts
+6. Don’t ignore the receipts

-- So once a year, why not consider a 90 day challenge where for every tap and go purchase, you wait for a receipt and then deliberately read aloud and circle the amount paid, before your ditch the receipt in the bin.
+- So once a year, why not consider a 90 day challenge where for every tap-and-go purchase, you wait for a receipt and then deliberately read aloud and circle the amount paid, before your ditch the receipt in the bin.

 Introducing that small action to slow and connect with the financial result of the purchase – will help you stay connected to your money matters.